-- Possess an earned terminal degree in one's teaching field or related field from a regionally accredited institution, as determined by the faculty member's college or school, reflecting best practices. - 2) Have completed eight (8) years of full-time teaching experience, professional experience, or equivalency at the college level, four (4) of which must have been completed after receiving the terminal degree or the rank of associate professor, whichever occurred most recently. - 3) Teach a minimum of six (6) courses across the three (3) year period prior to applying for promotion.
-Faculty who do not teach courses on a regular basis must still teach at least three (3) courses in the three (3) year period prior to applying for this rank and must provide additional evidence of teaching effectiveness, which may include classroom observation rubrics, and other FEC-approved measures of teaching effectiveness. - 4) Meet the following criteria (note: if the faculty member seeking advancement is a department chair, the dean serves in the role of department chair): - a) Earn a multi-year average Teaching Effectiveness Score of 55 or higher.
+- Possess an earned terminal degree in one's teaching field or related field from a regionally accredited institution, as determined by the faculty member's college or school, reflecting best practices. - 2) Have completed eight (8) years of full-time teaching experience, professional experience, or equivalency at the college level, four (4) of which must have been

+- completed after receiving the terminal degree or the rank of associate professor, whichever occurred most recently. - 3) Teach a minimum of six (6) courses across the three (3) year period prior to applying for promotion. - 4) Meet the following criteria (note: if the faculty member seeking advancement is a department chair, the dean serves in the role of department chair): - a) Earn a multi-year average Teaching Effectiveness Score of 54 or higher or earn a TES of 54 of higher in 50% of IDEA evaluated courses.
 See Section 7.2 item 1. a.
-1) c) for an explanation of the TES process. - b) If fewer than six (6) courses have been taught, provide other forms of evidence of teaching excellence.

-- c) If utilized, provide evidence of teaching effectiveness from two (2) different observers of classroom teaching on two (2) different occasions (four (4) total observations). - d) Earn a pattern of chair's rating of "meets expectations" or higher in the Educator-Mentor (E-M) role. - e) Demonstrate scholarship which exceeds the expectations for a typical faculty member in the department, appropriate to support the rank of professor by discipline standards. - f) Demonstrate achievement of the appropriate career publication/product record: - i.
+1) c) for an explanation of the TES process.
+Faculty who teach in courses not evaluated by IDEA must evaluate and meet stated expectations for that teaching format (see Section 7.2 item 1. a.
+2). - b) If utilized, provide evidence of teaching effectiveness from two (2) different observers of classroom teaching on two (2) different occasions (four (4) total observations). - c) Earn a pattern of chair's rating of "meets expectations" or higher in the Educator-Mentor (E-M) role. - d) Demonstrate scholarship which exceeds the expectations for a typical faculty member in the department, appropriate to support the rank of professor by discipline standards. - e) Demonstrate achievement of the appropriate career publication/product record: - i.
 At least two (2) peer-reviewed publication/products for undergraduate faculty; - At least four (4) peer-reviewed publication/products for graduate level faculty (at least 50 percent of workload is in master's or doctoral level courses).